What are the best areas to stay in Phuket

 What’s Good?

-- Good overall atmosphere
+- Good overall atmosphere.

 - Many hotels are by the beach.

-- Three cool beach clubs
+- Three cool beach clubs.

-- Large beach, not too crowded
+- It’s a large beach, not too crowded.

 What’s Not?

-- Sand is a little coarse
+- The sand is a little coarse.

 - Places are not within walking distance from each other (but hotels often offer shuttle services)

-Hotels in Bang Tao
+Hotel Reviews in Bang Tao Beach

 The leading hotels are five huge resorts built by the beach, part of the Laguna Phuket Complex.
 They have large pools and a lot of outlets and facilities to choose from.
 Once you are a guest at one of them, you can enjoy the facilities of the other resorts for free.
-The Laguna Phuket Complex is very well-organised and stress-free, with plenty of shuttles to take you around.
-Outside Laguna, hotels are a few more stand-alone hotels, such as the ‘Anantara Layan’.
+The Laguna Phuket Complex is well-organised and stress-free, with plenty of shuttles to take you around.
+Outside Laguna, there are a few more stand-alone hotels, such as the ‘Anantara Layan’.

 Maikhao is the longest and most peaceful beach in Phuket, part of a national park.
 It has remained mostly untouched and quiet, making it a perfect romantic weekend escape for those who prefer to stay away from tourist areas.
 Mai Khao is mostly home to luxurious hotels and villa resorts and doesn’t offer much shopping or nightlife.
 The whole area is a little isolated, so renting a car to explore is a good option.
-Maikhao (and Sai Kaew beach in its continuity) has many real, local Thai and seafood to enjoy if you take the time to find them.
+Maikhao (and Sai Kaew beach in its continuity) has many real, local Thai seafood to enjoy if you take the time to find them.
 Read more about Maikhao beach.

-- A romantic hideaway for those who want to find total peace
+- A romantic hideaway for those who want to find total peace,

-- Long walks on a deserted tropical beach (no coconut palm trees for your photos, though)
+- Long walks on a deserted tropical beach (no coconut palm trees for your photos, though).

-- Those who plan to spend time enjoying the hotel itself
+- Those who plan to spend time enjoying the hotel itself.

 What’s Good?